 Open It Up

-The seller has certainly briefly cleaned the interior, but real issues will stick out.
+The seller has cleaned the interior briefly, but real issues will stick out.
 Upholstery and dash damage like rips, burn holes, stains, and cracks are obvious and hard to patch easily.
 Also, check out the headliner and door panels – these don’t take as much day-to-day abuse, but they can also be easily ruined by staining and smoking.
-They’re not easy to get replaced either.
+They’re not easy to get replaced, either.

 Under the Hood